Caring For My Mum – A New Kind Of Management Role For Me9th September 2019

-Ali Raza, graduate of Health & Social Care Northern Ireland (HSCNI) General Management Training Scheme (GMTS) shares his experience of caring for his mother after a knee operation, and how this experience has complimented his day job, as a NHS manager.
+Ali Raza, alumni of NHS General Management Training Scheme (GMTS) shares his experience of caring for his mother after a knee operation, and how this experience has complimented his day job, as an NHS manager.

 “After a long and tumultuous journey, my mother, who had been suffering from pain in her left knee for over a year, was finally scheduled for a knee replacement in June 2017.
 After the operation, I found that I had been thrust into a new leadership and management position – becoming her full-time carer, and learned much from this important and special role.

 The first lesson I learned was about preparation.
 Being ready for my mother coming home, and having a plan in place for dealing with basic pain and swelling; medications; arranging physiotherapy and making the home more disabled-friendly would’ve made my management more proactive.
 Instead, I dealt with issues reactively as and when they arose.
 Another lesson the experience taught me was about empathy.
 Having never been in charge of someone else’s care before now, I hadn’t thought about the importance of being a good carer.
 Nurses face immense challenges every day.
 They take on the momentous task of not only dealing with patients’ physical pain, but, providing emotional support.
 In the days leading up to the surgery, I tried to reduce my mother’s anxiety about the operation itself, by reciting knee replacement case studies which had positive outcomes!
 Seeing how my mother was cared for in hospital reminded me of the personal, attentive work nursing staff do.